TinesBot – sharing community threat intelligence

 What does TinesBot do?

-Firstly, TinesBot pulls IOCs from multiple sources.
-Then it Extracts, Analyzes, Whitelists, Tags and Deduplicates these IOCs.
+Firstly, TinesBot collects IOCs from multiple sources.
+Then it Extracts, Analyzes, Checks Against Known-Good, Tags and Deduplicates these IOCs.
 Lastly, it shares those IOCs, with attribution and context, to multiple other threat intel tools.

 - Pulls the latest urls from urlhaus every 10 minutes